Municipal Engineering Fundamentals for Non-Engineers

 Benjamin Jordan

-Ben Jordan is a program director with Interdisciplinary Professional Programs in the transportation sector.
+Benjamin J. Jordan, PE, is a program director with Interdisciplinary Professional Programs in the transportation sector.
 He has over 35 years of experience in civil engineering and public works.
-He earned a Bachelor of Science Degree in Civil Engineering from the University of Illinois at Urbana–Champaign and is a Licensed Professional Engineer in the State of Illinois.
+He earned a Bachelor of Science Degree in Civil Engineering from the University of Illinois at Urbana–Champaign and a Master of Public Affairs degree with a Certificate in Public Management from the University of Missouri-Columbia.
+He is a Licensed Professional Engineer in the State of Illinois.

 Municipal Engineering Fundamentals for Non-Engineers